-In 2017, the Company entered into an exclusive global collaboration and license agreement with Incyte, which was amended in March 2018, April 2022 and July 2022, for retifanlimab, an investigational monoclonal antibody that inhibits PD-1 (Incyte License Agreement).
+In 2017, the Company entered into an exclusive global collaboration and license agreement with Incyte, which was amended in March 2018, April 2022, July 2022 and July 2024 (see Note 10, Subsequent Events, for additional information), for retifanlimab, an investigational monoclonal antibody that inhibits PD-1 (Incyte License Agreement).
 Incyte has obtained exclusive worldwide rights for the development and commercialization of retifanlimab in all indications, while the Company retains the right to develop its pipeline assets in combination with retifanlimab.
 Under the terms of the Incyte License Agreement, Incyte paid the Company an upfront payment of \$150.0 million in 2017.
-The Company will manufacture a portion of Incyte's global commercial supply of retifanlimab.
-In March 2023, the FDA approved Incyte's Biologics License Application (BLA) for ZYNZY (retifanlimab-dlwr) for the treatment of adults with metastatic or recurrent locally advanced Merkel cell carcinoma.
+The Company manufactures a portion of Incyte's global commercial supply of retifanlimab.
+In March 2023, the FDA approved Incyte's Biologics License Application (BLA) for ZYNYZ (retifanlimab-dlw) for the treatment of adults with metastatic or recurrent locally advanced Merkel cell carcinoma.
 Incyte has stated it is pursuing development of retifanlimab in potentially registration-enabling studies, including in patients with squamous cell carcinoma of the anal canal, MSI-high endometrial cancer and non-small cell lung cancer.
 Incyte is also pursuing development of retifanlimab in combination with multiple product candidates from its pipeline.

 Under the terms of the Incyte License Agreement, as amended, Incyte will lead global development of retifanlimab.
-Assuming successful development and commercialization by Incyte in multiple indications, the Company could receive up to a total of \$435.0 million in development and regulatory milestones and up to \$330.0 million in commercial milestones.
-From the inception of the Incyte License Agreement through March 31, 2024, the Company has recognized \$115.0 million in development milestones under the Incyte License Agreement, including \$ 15.0 million received following the FDA approval of ZYNZY.
+Assuming successful development and commercialization by Incyte in multiple indications, the Company could receive up to a total of \$425.0 million in development and regulatory milestones and up to \$ 330.0 million in commercial milestones.
+From the inception of the Incyte License Agreement through June 30, 2024, the Company has recognized \$ 115.0 million in development milestones under the Incyte License Agreement, including \$ 15.0 million received following the FDA approval of ZYNYZ.
+Additionally, the Company received \$100.0 million of milestones subsequent to June 30, 2024 (see Note 10, Subsequent Events, for additional information).
 The Company is also eligible to receive tiered royalties of 15% to 24% on global net sales.
 The Company retains the right to develop its pipeline assets in combination with retifanlimab, with Incyte commercializing retifanlimab and the Company commercializing its asset(s), if any such potential combinations are approved.
-In addition, the Company retains the right to manufacture a portion of both companies' global commercial supply needs of retifanlimab, subject to the separate commercial supply agreement.
+In addition, the

+Company retains the right to manufacture a portion of both companies' global commercial supply needs of retifanlimab, subject to the separate commercial supply agreement.